Wild Hogs: Critical response

 On Rotten Tomatoes, Wild Hogs has an approval rating of 14% based on 145 reviews with an average rating of 4.00/10.
 The site's critical consensus reads, "Wild Hogs is a dreadful combination of fish-out-of-water jokes, slapstick, and lazy stereotypes."
 On Metacritic, the film has a score of 27 out of 100 based on reviews from 29 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Ty Burr of The Boston Globe compared the film's merits to its titular motorcycles, believing it to be "a bumptious weekend ride... the engine could use tuning and the plugs are shot, but it gets you most of the way there."
 Although writing a negative review, Burr offered praise for the film's final act, believing it "takes a satisfying turn" and that, with the exception of Allen, each of the film's primary cast members "earned his designated chuckle."
 He also favorably compared the film to RV, another comedy film focusing on a road trip.

 Peter Travers of Rolling Stone gave it two out of four stars and wrote: "Jokes dying on the lips of these easy riders are hard to stomach."
 Dennis Harvey of Variety wrote: "Uninspired script and broad slapstick yuks won't earn this any plaudits, but slick, safe package should do OK with North American mall [audiences]".

 Accolades

 The film was nominated for a People's Choice Award in the category "Favorite Movie Comedy".

 Lawsuit

 In March 2007, the Hells Angels filed suit against Walt Disney Motion Pictures Group alleging that the film used both the name and distinctive logo of the Hells Angels Motorcycle Club without permission.
 That suit resulted in voluntary dismissal.

 Home media

-Wild Hogs was released on DVD and Blu-ray Disc on August 14, 2007.
+Wild Hogs was released on DVD and Blu-ray Disc on August 14, 2007 at the retail price of $29.99 and $34.99 respectively.
+The DVD edition featured the following bonus content: the making-of, an alternate ending, deleted scenes, audio commentary with director Walt Becker and writer Brad Copeland, along with outtakes and easter eggs.